Tech-at-DU/React-Redux-Timers-Tutorial/P12-Style-Timer-View/content.md

 }
 ```

-I wanted the button to have it's height and width to be
-equal.
-There is no CSS property, or generally easy way
-to do this.
-There are some [hacks](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp).

-To keep things simple I just measured the height of the
-container and set the height in px.
+In order to get the button height/width to be equal, there's no CSS property, or generally easy way to do it.
+However, there are some [hacks](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp) we can use to accomplish this.
+To keep things simple for the above, I just measured the height of the container and set the width of the button in px to match (or at least get close to it).

 ## BEM Modifers

 Some classes are used to modify an element.
 For example you
 might have a class that styles a button and another class
-that modifys buttons when they are disabled, or used for
+that modifies buttons when they are disabled, or used for
 dangerous operations such as deleting.

-In the BEM system you'll put the modifier at the end of the
+In the BEM system, you'll put the modifier at the end of the
 class name and separate it with two hyphens.
 For example:

 ```css
 .button {}